Kernix13/beginner-git-commands/README.md

 Read more here: [Conflicts on a pull request](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/docs/how-to-setup-freecodecamp-locally.md#making-changes-locally 'Making chanes locally').

 A merge conflict is when 2 or more people change the same code/content but with different values and you run the command `git merge branch-name`.
-However, I don't think a contributor would actually run that command.
+However, I don't think a beginner contributor would actually run that command.

 But if you did, in VS Code you will see something like: